 Camera Shot Angle Overview

 It's not enough to just understand shot size.
 Camera angles, and degree of those angles, can totally change the meaning of a shot.
+As you prepare your shot list, it helps to remember all the options.
+We're going to build a shot list using StudioBinder to highlight the various camera angles.
+Here's a quick video on how a shot list is created.

 Eye Level Shot Example